TYPO3-Documentation/TYPO3CMS-Book-ExtbaseFluid/Documentation/3-BlogExample/11-Alternative-route-creating-a-new-posting.rst

    }

 The method ``newAction()`` expects a ``blog`` object and an optional ``post`` object as parameter.
-It should be weird at first because we have no blog and no post object that has to be created with the form.
+This can sound weird at first, because there exists no blog and no post object that has to be created with the form.
 Actually the parameter ``$newPost`` is empty (``null``) at the first call.